 - Stabilize patients prior to cardiac surgery

-- Maintain patient until heart transplant is possible
+- Maintain patient until a heart transplant is possible

-- Small devices can be implanted and used as temporary “artificial heart”
+- Small devices can be implanted and used as a temporary “artificial heart”

 The different configurations available are: